 Psychology Today States:

-“There is a whole field of research known as “haptics,” which includes the interactions of touch, hand movements, and brain function.
-Cursive writing helps train the brain to integrate visual, and tactile information, and fine motor dexterity.
-School systems, driven by ill-informed ideologues and federal mandate, are becoming obsessed with testing knowledge at the expense of training kids to develop better capacity for acquiring knowledge.
+“There is a whole field of research known as ‘haptics,” which includes the interactions of touch, hand movements, and brain function.
+Cursive writing helps train the brain to integrate visual and tactile information and fine motor dexterity.
+School systems, driven by ill-informed ideologues and federal mandates, are becoming obsessed with testing knowledge at the expense of training kids to develop a better capacity for acquiring knowledge.

 “There is a spill-over benefit for thinking skills used in reading and writing.
 To write legible cursive, fine motor control is needed over the fingers.
 You have to pay attention and think about what and how you are doing it.
 You have to practice.
 Brain imaging studies show that cursive activates areas of the brain that do not participate in keyboarding.”